hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 often make less than optimal use of open connections.

-Given this, new implementations of XoT will clearly benefit from specific guidance on TCP/TLS connection usage for XFR because this will:
+Given this, new implementations of XoT will clearly benefit from specific guidance on TCP/TLS connection usage for XFR, because this will:

 * result in more consistent XoT implementations with better interoperability
 * remove any need for XoT implementations to support legacy behavior that XFR-over-TCP implementations have historically often supported

-Therefore this document updates both the previous specifications for XFR-over-TCP to clarify that
+Therefore this document updates both the previous specifications for XFR-over-TCP ([RFC1995] and [RFC5936]) to clarify that

 * Implementations MUST use [@!RFC7766] (DNS Transport over TCP - Implementation Requirements) to optimize the use of TCP connections.